Cannabis to Treat Ulcerative Colitis and Crohn’s Disease

 Other researchers began gathering data from ulcerative colitis and Crohn’s disease patients in 2011 and concluded cannabis appeared to provide symptom relief.
 In 2013, a placebo-controlled study didn’t go as far as to conclude marijuana cures these illnesses, but researchers did determine that cannabis reduced symptoms, demonstrating a 90% decrease on the Crohn’s disease activity index.3

 With the discovery of CBDs, researchers realized that the impact of phytocannabinoids could be studied without patients being subjected to the psychotropic effects of THC.
-A 2013 review wasn’t able to prove CBD could cure Ulcerative Colitis and Crohn’s Disease, but it did conclude CBD shows promise as a treatment for them.4 CBD studies have confirmed CBD reduces intestinal inflammation5 and protects the colon from injury when colitis is induced in mice.6
+A 2013 review showed that while CBD has not been proven to be a conclusive cure for ulcerative colitis and Crohn’s disease, it does show promising potential for the development of a new class of treatment option for IBD.4 Other studies done in test tubes have confirmed CBD reduces intestinal inflammation5 and protects the colon from injury when colitis is induced in mice.6

 CBD or THC: Which is Better?

 Which is better, CBD or THC?
-A study conducted in 2010 examined this question by giving THC and CBD to rats with colitis.7 THC was found to be the most effective, though researchers also found that when CBD was added to very low (ineffective) doses of THC, it rendered the THC effective.
+A study conducted in 2010 examined this question by giving THC and CBD to rats with colitis7 and found THC to be the most effective.
+However, researchers also found that when CBD was added to very low (ineffective) doses of THC, it rendered the THC effective.

-A 2017 study on CBD and ulcerative colitis and Crohn’s disease indicates that scientists can’t yet demonstrate consistent symptom improvement from CBD, though they did conclude it was safe.8 The authors suspect that the lack of demonstrable results could be explained by the low dosage used in the trial, lack of other cannabinoids (the so-called entourage effect, the idea that non-psychoactive compounds in cannabis modulate the effects of the psychoactive compound, THC9), or the small sample size.
+A 2017 study on the effects of low dose CBD on ulcerative colitis and Crohn’s disease indicated that scientists can’t yet demonstrate consistent symptom improvement from CBD, though they did conclude that it was safe.8 The authors suspect that the lack of demonstrable results could be explained by the low dosage used in the trial, lack of other cannabinoids (the so-called entourage effect, the idea that non-psychoactive compounds in cannabis modulate the effects of the psychoactive compound, THC9), or the small sample size.

-Not many conclusions on cannabis as a treatment for inflammatory bowel diseases were reached over the years because previous studies hadn’t indicated the means by which cannabis relieves intestinal inflammation.
+Over the years, not many conclusions on cannabis as a treatment for inflammatory bowel diseases have been reached.
+Also, previous studies have not indicated the means by which cannabis relieves intestinal inflammation.
 In mid-2018, the scientific community finally received some hopeful news.
-For the first time, the biological mechanism by which cannabis alleviates intestinal inflammation in the gastrointestinal tract was identified.
+For the first time, the biological mechanism by which cannabis could alleviate intestinal inflammation in the gastrointestinal tract was identified.
 The body’s endocannabinoid system protects the intestines from becoming inflamed by helping produce molecules which stop the immune system from destroying the layer of cells which protect the inside of the intestines.
-The phytocannabinoids from cannabis can help fight inflammation the same way endocannabinoids do, which is useful when the body does lacks sufficient endocannabinoids.10
+This shows potential for phytocannabinoids from cannabis to help fight inflammation the same way endocannabinoids do, which could be useful when the body does lacks sufficient endocannabinoids.10

 Looking into Treatment